ferieddr/angled-name-cicd/README.md

 ## Usage:

-Go to `http://localhost:8282`.
-The page should load.
+The service is located at [angled-name-cicd.fly.dev](https://angled-name-cicd.fly.dev/).

 To angle a name - add the parameter `?name=your-chosen-name` after the URL and press enter.